mobiusbyte/bumpit-fixtures/README.md

-# gobump-fixtures
+# bumpit-semver-fixtures
-Dummy repository for gobump acceptance test
+Dummy repository for bumpit semver acceptance test

 This repository is at version 3.1.0